bripkens/imager/indexer/README.md

 - the [zip codes codes](http://www.geonames.org/export/zip/allCountries.zip) file

 ## Install and Start
-Configure the application by setting environment variables.
+Configure the application by setting environment variables in a file called `.env` (using dotenv).
 Refer to `src/config.js` to read up on the variables.

 ```
 yarn && yarn start